Ved-Anand/Fun-Moderation-Bot/README.md

 `$urban <query>` Ask the urban dictionary about something. <br />
 ### ModMail
 `$anonreply <text>` Anonymously reply to a modmail thread started by someone. <br />
+`$block` Block someone from using the modmail service.
+Only usable in a modmail channel for that user. <br />
 `$close` If used in a modmail text response channel, close the thread. <br />
+`$unblock <id?>` Unblocks someone from the modmail service.
+Id unneeded if used in a modmail channel for that user.
+If not, id required. <br />

 ## Bot Options:
 These options go in the botconfig.json file.